junxit/us-congress-bills-114/bill.md

 - **(b)** *Required information for database* The Administrator shall collect from the head of each executive agency descriptive information, except for classified information, of the nature, use, and extent of the Federal real property of each such agency, including the following:
   - **(1)** The geographic location of each Federal real property of each such agency, including the address and description for each such property.
   - **(2)** The total size of each Federal real property of each such agency, including square footage and acreage of each such property.
-  - **(3)** The relevance of each Federal real property to the agency’s mission.
+  - **(3)** Whether the Federal real property is currently, or will in the future be, needed to support agency’s mission or function.
-  - **(4)** The level of use of each Federal real property for each such agency, including whether such property is excess, surplus, underutilized, or unutilized.
+  - **(4)** The utilization of each Federal real property for each such agency, including whether such property is excess, surplus, underutilized, or unutilized.
   - **(5)** The number of days each Federal real property is designated as excess, surplus, underutilized, or unutilized.
   - **(6)** The annual operating costs of each Federal real property.
   - **(7)** The replacement value of each Federal real property.